Investigating ChronoSync 4.7 for Cloud Backup

 Nearline is like Amazon Infrequent Access except that it’s slightly cheaper for storage and slightly more expensive for retrieval.
 In most regions, it costs $0.01 per GB for storage, but you pay $0.13 per GB for retrieval (as with Amazon, that’s $0.01 above the Multi-Regional retrieval price).

 Coldline resembles Glacier but has instant retrieval.
 It’s super cheap for storage, like Glacier, but costs more for interacting with storage and retrieving files.
 You’ll pay $0.007 per GB for storage and an additional $0.05 per GB over Multi-Regional ($0.17 per GB generally) to retrieve data from most regions.
+Unlike Glacier, there’s no delay in retrieving Coldline files.
+Coldline is intended for an inexpensive extra backup of huge amounts of vital data — a kind of last resort, given the costs of retrieval.

 Google charges similar per-operation prices for uploading or retrieving files, too.

-All that is the long way around to say that, Backblaze’s $5 per computer per month fee is almost always low relative to the cost of storage for any tier of Amazon S3 or Google Cloud Storage, and it becomes an even better deal if you anticipate needing to recover files at all often.
-In short, if you’re interested in using ChronoSync as your offsite backup solution, it won’t be for cost reasons.
+All that is the long way around to say that, Backblaze’s $5 per computer per month fee is almost always low relative to the cost of storage for all but the Glacier/Coldline tiers of Amazon S3 or Google Cloud Storage, and super low relative to retrieval costs for any significant amount of data.
+In short, if you’re interested in using ChronoSync as your offsite backup solution, it won’t be for cost reasons unless Glacier suits perfectly for long-term storage and rare retrievals of subsets of data.

 (By the way, Backblaze offers a cloud file-storage service called B2 with flat-rate $0.005 per GB upload and $0.05 per GB retrieval fees, plus $0.004 per 1,000 requests of any kind.
 That’s $1 per month for my 200 GB comparison and $6.50 per month for 1.3 TB — cheaper than both Amazon and Google’s cold storage offerings.
 ChronoSync doesn’t yet support B2, but it’s available for use via the file-transfer app CyberDuck.)